Facelift

 This procedure may be recommended for patients with moderate signs of ageing or for those that have a very specific area of the face they wish to address.
 Small incisions along the hairline and along the front of the natural ear folds are used to access excess tissue and tighten underlying muscles.
 Skin is pulled smoothly over the treated area and sutured closed.
 This procedure can be performed under local or general anaesthesia and requires a recovery period of around one to two weeks.

-Through the access these incisions provide, Dr Thomas lifts underlying muscles while removing excess skin and tissue.
+Through the access these incisions provide, Dr Thomas lifts underlying SMAS and muscles while removing excess skin and tissue.
 Remaining skin is smoothed over the treatment area and meticulously sutured closed.
 A full facelift is typically performed under general anaesthesia and may require an overnight stay in the hospital.
 Recovery time usually involves about two to four weeks of rest, light activities and remaining out of the public eye.